roaaalqisi/read2_marckdown/README.md

+# read2_marckdown
-# read2_marckdown : is a way to style text on the web
+: is a way to style text on the web
-## Syntax guide
+## containing
 - Headers and list
 - Emphasis
   *This text will be italic* -linkshttps://github.com/roaaalqisi/read1markdown